macosgrove/toy-robot/README.md

 - A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.
 - Input can be from a file, or from standard input.

-- Provide test data to exercise the application.
+The application is excercised through unit tests and test data supplied in an integration spec.

 ### Initial setup